-Veo, his seventeen year old daughter, kept shooting little twigs with what looked like a miniature horizontal bow at Helena.
+Veo, his seventeen year old daughter, kept shooting little twigs with a miniature bow at Helena.
 She slept through the assault like a rock.
-They were riding at leisurely pace on a hardly used road, surrounded by bountiful fields of wheat, to meet up with Marcus son.
+They were riding at leisurely pace on a hardly used road, surrounded by bountiful fields of wheat, to pick up their last fugitive.
 The day embraced the night, giving the sky a warm orange glow.
 It was the first time in eight days that Marcus forgot they were running for their lives.
 It was the first time he wasn’t thinking about how he betrayed his country and ruined the future of his family, two of his best friends and a innocent teacher.
 It was the first time he made a mistake.

 He immediately knew something was wrong.
 Julia wasn’t the small talk type.
 He looked around him and froze.
 There was a patrol in the distance heading their way and they were not prepared.

 “They look like a patrol, but they move like highwayman,” said Julia.

 “Shit.
 Shit.
 Shit.”

 Marcus and Julia dismounted and waited till the patrol closed the distance.
 Four of the six guards dismounted when they got near.
 Marcus followed their eyes to see who the leader was.
 It wasn’t the biggest man.
 It rarely is.
 It was a tough looking man, probably a former soldier.

 “Where are you going?” asked the leader